eriksjolund/podman-socket-activation/README.md

 ### Socket activation of the API service

 Podman has supported socket activation of its API service for a long time.
-Here the architecture is simpler because the socket is used by Podman itself:
+The architecture is simple because the socket is used by Podman itself:

 ``` mermaid
 stateDiagram-v2